FreyGeospatial/csharp_basics/README.md

 - `dotnet build`
 - `dotnet run`

 If this doesn't work, try running `dotnet new console` prior to these steps.
+You may also need to run `dotnet restore` to download dependencies.